OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - some dual-stack applications written using Apache Cordova or Adobe Phonegap heavily use callbacks.
 You can look for the callback function called upon success and call it manually with Cycript
 - sometimes the certificate resides as a file within application bundle.
 It might be sufficient to replace it with burp's certificate, but beware of certificate's SHA sum that might be hardcoded in the binary.
 In that case you must replace it too!

+#### Recommendations
+Certificate pinning is a good security practice and should be used for all applications handling sensitive information.
+[EFF's Observatory](https://www.eff.org/pl/observatory) provides list of root and intermediate CAs that are by default trusted on major operating systems.
+Please also refer to a [map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft](https://www.eff.org/files/colour_map_of_CAs.pdf).
+Use certificate pinning if you don't trust at least one of these CAs.

-Please refer to iOS Application Security by David Thiel for more detailed description of most-common techniques used to perform certificate pinning.
+If you want to get more details on white-box testing and usual code patters, refer to iOS Application Security by David Thiel [21].
+It contains description and code snippets of most-common techniques used to perform certificate pinning.

 To get more information on testing transport security, please refer to section 'Testing Network Communication'